• Skip to primary navigation

 How to Avoid Mortgage Closing Scam

-At the Sean Z team, we have advanced security measures to safeguard your details from scammers.
+At Better Rate Mortgage, our team uses advanced security measures to safeguard your details from scammers.
 Give us a call today for all your mortgage and refinancing needs.

 The mortgage closing process is a very exciting time for most homeowners.
 It’s the last step to becoming the legal owner of a new home and is very thrilling.
 However, given the significant financial transactions involved in mortgage closing, this process is a big target for scammers and often leaves thousands of unsuspecting home buyers bankrupt.
 For example, in 2020, over 13,638 homebuyers were victims of mortgage fraud resulting in a total loss of $213,196,082.